Speech and Language Development

 - Nurture your baby's speech and language development.
 Talk, read, sing, and play with your baby.
 Interaction and a loving environment will help engage your child's curiosity, build confidence, and foster a familiarity with language.
 These traits provide a strong foundation for speech and language development.

 - Nurture your child's speech and language development, ages 2 to 4.
 When feasible, gently encourage your child to talk to others, including other children near the same age.
 Correct your child's speech in positive ways by rephrasing, repeating, and relabeling.
 Read to your child every day and set limits on TV viewing.
-The American Academy of Pediatrics advises parents to limit TV time to 2 hours a day or less.

 Other Places To Get Help